 - Occupational Safety and Health Administration (OSHA) violations

-If you or a loved one suffered an injury in a plant explosion, we can help.
-Contact a qualified plant explosion lawyer at The Carlson Law Firm.
+If you or a loved one has been injured in a plant explosion, don’t hesitate to contact a qualified plant explosion lawyer at The Carlson Law Firm.
 We offer free consultations 24/7.

-No matter the weather, oil rig employees are busy extracting oil from deep beneath the ocean floor in rough seas and bad weather.
+No matter the weather, oil rigs extract oil from deep beneath the ocean floor in rough seas and bad weather.
 Even though water surrounds them, oil rig platforms are high-risk for fires and explosions.
 This is one of the most dangerous types of maritime accidents that can occur.
 A single spark could cause a fire.
-For several reasons, oil rig workers work an incredibly dangerous job.
-For instance, they can often work shifts that exceed more than 12 hours.
+For several reasons, oil rig workers work an incredible dangerous job.
+They can often work shifts that exceed more than 12 hours.

 A car fire and explosion lawyer can investigate your situation and find out what caused the explosion.
-Defective vehicles can lead to injuries sustained from a car accident and unexpected car fire.
+A defective vehicle is usually the cause of explosion injuries sustained from a car accident and unexpected car fire.
 Vehicles with defective fuel tank design can cause a car fire during a wreck.

-A blast injury is a physical trauma caused by direct or indirect exposure to an explosion.
-Explosions in confined spaces such as mines, building or large vehicles have high morbidity and mortality.
-Additionally, blasts that result in building collapses carry similar morbidity and mortality rates as closed spaces.
+A blast injury is physical trauma caused by direct or indirect exposure to an explosion.
+Explosions in confined spaces such as mines, building or large vehicles are associated with high morbidity and mortality.
+Additionally, explosions that result in structural collapses carry similar morbidity and mortality rates as closed spaces.

 It should be noted that penetrating or blunt force trauma to the body is the most common injury seen among survivors.

-What are the different types of blast injuries?
+There are four basic types of blast injuries:

 - Primary blast injury: Primary explosion injuries are the direct effects of pressure.
 High order explosive devices involve detonation or almost instantaneous transformation of solid or liquid into a gas state.
 When the blast wave hits the body, it can cause pulmonary barotrauma (damage to the lungs from rapid or excessive pressure changes).
 It can also rupture the eardrum, perforation of gas-filled structures (intestines or gallbladder) and even traumatic brain injuries.

-- Secondary blast injury: Slow burns cause low-order explosions.
-When the heat releases, the wave is subsonic.
+- Secondary blast injury: Low-order explosion are typically caused by slow burns whose heat release wave is subsonic.
 These injuries don’t usually cause the problems present in a primary blast injury.
-Instead, injuries are the result of flying debris such as fragments and other projectiles causing blunt force trauma or penetration.
+Instead, injury is the result of flying debris such as fragments and other projectiles causing blunt force trauma or penetration.

-- Tertiary blast injuries: These explosion injuries result from the human body actually being thrown by the blast wind.
+- Tertiary blast injuries: These explosion injuries result from the human body actually being thrown by the blast win.
 Injuries include fractures, traumatic amputations and brain injuries.

 - Quaternary blast injuries: These injuries are everything else not caused by primary, secondary or tertiary blasts.
 For example, burns, crush injuries, asthma and COPD caused by dust, smoke or toxic fumes.

 Most survivors of an explosion suffer from secondary blast injuries and some degree of tertiary and quaternary blast injuries.
-If you or a loved have an injury from an explosion, contact an Explosion Lawyer from The Carlson Law Firm.
+If you or a loved one were injured from an explosion, contact a knowledgeable Explosion Lawyer from The Carlson Law Firm.

-Military combat zones are typically the only places where explosion injuries are present.
+The types of injuries explosion victims suffer are typically only found in military combat.
 In fact, few civilian doctors in the United States have experience treating patients with explosion injuries.
 Survivors of an explosion usually suffer injuries from penetrating or blunt trauma.
-However, there are several types of injuries that have long-lasting effects.
+However, there are several types of injuries that have long lasting effects.

 The Centers for Disease Control and Prevention (CDC) reports that blast lung is the most common fatal injury among initial explosion survivors.
 It is a direct consequence of a blast wave from highly explosive detonations.
-In order to diagnose the condition, chest radiographs showing a butterfly appearance are the most common indicator of blast lung.
+Chest radiographs showing a butterfly appearance are the most common indicator of blast lung.
 Survivors with this condition can require extensive medical treatment leading to costly procedures.
 A Carlson Law Firm Explosion Lawyer can help you get the compensation you need to cover medical procedures stemming from an explosion.

 Burns and Disfiguration

 Burns can have serious and long-lasting consequences.
 A victim of an explosion can suffer from nerve damage or disfiguration requiring reconstructive surgery.
 Even with the surgery, a victim may never look the same again.
-Burns sort into three categories:
+Burns can be sorted in three categories:

-- First degree – considered surface injuries.
-Swollen tissues.
+- First degree – considered superficial.
+Localized inflammation of tissues.
 For example, mild sunburns are considered first degree burns.

 - Second degree – deeper than first degree.
 These burns have a higher level of pain.
-Additionally, the tissue appears inflamed, reddened and blistered.
+Additionally, the tissue with be inflamed, reddened and blistered.

 - Third degree – involves all layers of skin.
-Skin damage is severe.
+The skin is severely damaged.
 Because of nerve damage, burns will often turn whitish and leathery in appearance.

-A blast can severely damage your eyes.
-In any event, up to 10 percent of all blast survivors have significant eye injuries.
+In a blast your eyes and ears can be severely injured.
+Up to 10 percent of all blast survivors have significant eye injuries.
 These injuries involve cuts from projectiles.
-Additionally, a blast can significantly damage ears.
+Additionally, ears can be significantly damaged by a blast.
 The sheer force of a blast can damage the middle ear and cause permanent and temporary hearing loss, otalgia, vertigo, and bleeding from the external canal.
 Explosion survivors should be sure to have their eyes and ears checked by a medical professional.

-Gas-containing organs in the gastrointestinal tract are most vulnerable to primary blast effect.
+Gas-containing organ in the gastrointestinal tract are most vulnerable to primary blast effect.
 The force of the explosion can cause internal bleeding.
-Because clinical signs of abdominal injuries can be initially silent, medical professionals should check for damage to explosion survivors’ internal organs.
+Because clinical signs of abdominal injuries can be initially silent, explosion survivors should be checked for damage to their internal organs.
 Medical professionals may not think to check for internal injuries until acute abdomen or sepsis has advanced.

-How An Explosion Lawyer from The Carlson Law Firm Can Help
+How An Explosion Attorney from The Carlson Law Firm Can Help

 Along with our in-house staff, we also have strong relationships with other experts, as well as photographers and videographers who help document the evidence you need.
-Proving negligence is key to the success of any case, and we have more than enough skill and resources to do just that.
-Call today to find out if you qualify for an explosion lawsuit.
+Establishing negligence is key to the success of any case, and we have more than enough skill and resources to do just that.
+Our firm has over 40 years of experience in helping victims of personal injury.